-Fishing at night can be an altogether foreign experience for the uninitiated.
-The nightscape on a river can seem like an altogether alien world compared to its daytime counterpart.
+Fishing at night can be a foreign experience for the uninitiated.
+The nightscape on a river can seem like an alien world compared to its daytime counterpart.
 Disorientation can make even the simplest tasks seem monumental, including choosing a fly.
-But, while normally routine operations like walking down the riverbank or tying on extra tippet can become vexing condundrums, the fly selection process at night is much the same as it is during the day.
+But, while normally routine operations like walking down the riverbank or tying on extra tippet can become vexing conundrums, the process of selecting a fly at night is much the same as it is during the day.

 That's not to say that the same flies that work best during the day will work best at night.
 In fact, quite the contrary can be true.
 But, choosing the right fly at night is accomplished in the same fashion as during the day, by observing the fishes' environment and attempting to determine what is most likely to trigger a predatory response from your quarry.